joatmon08/hashicorp-stack-demoapp/README.md

 Only `product` users will be able to access `product_infra`.
 `operations` users will be able to access both `core_infra`

-### Configure Datadog

-Go to the `datadog` workspace in Terraform Cloud.

-Commit it up to your fork.

 ### Configure Argo CD

-Go to the `argocd` workspace in Terraform Cloud.
+Go to the `argocd-setup` workspace in Terraform Cloud.

 Commit it up to your fork.